Call us now:

 - Prepare detailed operational documentation, including:

-- Business Operations Diagram: Create a diagram of the brokerage business operations.
+- Business Operations Diagram: Create a diagram your activities as insurance broker in Thailand.

 - Office Locations and Organizational Structure: Provide information on office locations, personnel responsibilities, and the organizational structure.

-- Identify and appoint at least two individuals from the applicant company who will be responsible for the brokerage operations.
+- Identify and appoint at least two individuals from the applicant company who will be responsible for the operations of insurance brokers in thailand.
 These individuals must:

 - Pass an Insurance Knowledge Test: They must pass a test prescribed by the Registrar to demonstrate their knowledge of insurance practices.